Transformer un Raspberry Pi en récepteur audio Bluetooth

 Finally comes the first time connect.
 Run

 bluetoothctl (This is bluez5.
-If you are using an older bluez refer to the documentation to connect to your phone/audio device)
+If you are using an older bluez refer to the documentation to connect to your phone/audio device) power on agent on scan on

 Put device is discovery mode.
 It will show the device in the output.